NguyenPhuongDng/image-caption/README.md

-# 🖼️ Image Captioning Web App
+# 🖼️ Image Captioning Generate

 A web application that automatically generates captions for uploaded images using deep learning.